ksu-is/Inventory-management-with-shopify/projectroadmap.md

 - [] Continuing functionality testing for all buttons that have commands
 ## Tasks
 - [x] First, Figure out to shopify api connection with database
-- [/] Second, Familiarize myself with Tkinter library further
+- [x] Second, Familiarize myself with Tkinter library further
-- [] Third,
+- [] Third, Add an "Add button" and "Update button" for the database interface
+- [] Forth,

 ## Notes
 - Anything with "* " is a note